 5. Arthur Honegger Pacific 231 6.05

-As a child, Swiss-born composer Arthur Honegger (1892-1955) was fascinated by trains, and made a point of inspecting each steam locomotive before boarding.
-In 1923, Les Six having effectively disbanded, Honegger was inspired to compose Mouvement symphonique no. 1 'Pacific', being the large engine used by heavy express trains in Europe.
-231 referred to the wheel ratio.
-The thunderous piece now commonly referred to as Pacific 231 was premiered in Paris in May 1924, and is sometimes described as Futurist in character.
-True, it served to inspire some of the later 'machine music' of Socialist Realism in the USSR.
-However Honegger arrived at the same destination by a very different route, for Pacific 231 was essentially architectural in character, and modelled on the chorales of Bach.
+As a child, Swiss-born composer Arthur Honegger (1892-1955) was fascinated by trains, and made a point of inspecting each steam locomotive before climbing on board.
+In 1923, Les Six having effectively disbanded, Honegger was inspired to compose Mouvement symphonique no. 1 'Pacific', this being the large engine class used by heavy express trains in Europe.
+Now commonly known as Pacific 231 (the number refers to the wheel ratio), this thunderous piece was premiered in Paris in May 1924, and is sometimes described as Futurist in character.
+Undoubtedly it served to inspire some of the later 'machine music' of Socialist Realism in the USSR.
+However, Honegger arrived at the same destination by a very different route, for Pacific 231 was essentially architectural in character, and modelled on the chorales of Bach.

 6. Alexander Mosolov Iron Foundry 2.59